msx98/telelog/README.md

 ## Core Idea

-Design an aggregator that effectively detects and summarizes events from a stream of messages, considering both semantic similarity and temporal relationships.
+Design an aggregator that effectively detects and summarizes events from a stream of messages, considering semantic similarity, temporal relationships, and engagements (forwards, sentiment expressed through reactions, views, etc).

 ### Formal Definitions